 What is the difference between gingivitis and periodontitis?

-Gingivitis, characterized by red and irritated or bloody gums, is the milder form of gum disease.
+Gingivitis, characterised by red and irritated or bloody gums, is the milder form of gum disease.
 Without proper treatment it can lead to the more serious periodontitis, which is defined as inflammation and infection that destroys the tissues that support the teeth, including the gums, the periodontal ligaments, and the tooth sockets.
 Both are considered to be treatable and, to a certain extent, preventable with consistent, proper oral hygiene.
 Straumann’s wound-treating topical gel, Emdogain, may be a treatment option for some patients dealing with gum disease.

 How is gum disease diagnosed?